Skip to content

 Query throughput

 We can for the purposes of this criteria assume that every single relayer has received the block notification at the same time.
-Now they have to do a few things, first they’ll query for the new requests available, next they’ll need to query the fees associated with these requests, and finally query the cost of executing these requests by simulating them individually as a transaction on the full node for it’s destination chain.
+Now they have to do a few things, first they’ll query for the new requests available, next they’ll need to query the fees associated with these requests, and finally query the cost of executing these requests by simulating them individually as a transaction on the full node for its destination chain.

 If the relayer is able to query high-performance nodes and has a very fast internet connection, or even better is colocated the nodes in question.
 You can already see how this provides an edge in being the first to deliver the requests.